jp-embedded/scxmlcc/doc/getting-started.md

 ```
 autorevision is used to update the scxmlcc revision.
 This can be omitted.

+xsltproc is used to build the unit tests.
+This can also be omitted.

 So if you plan to just use scxmlcc as is for building your state machines, you can ommit autorevision and xsltproc.

 ### On Windows